rust-lang/crates.io/README.md

 ## Error and Panic Handling

-If the application handler returns an `Err(_)` the server will log a message to stderr and return a generic 500 status response.
+If the application handler returns an `Err(_)` the server will log the description via the `log` crate and then return a generic 500 status response.

-If the handler panics, the thread pool prints a message to stderr and the connnection is closed without sending a response.
+If the handler panics, the default panic handler prints a message to stderr and the connnection is closed without sending a response.
 In the future, these panics will likely be turned into a generic 500 status response.